mathwcruz/mathwcruz/README.md

 [![Gmail Badge](https://img.shields.io/badge/-matheuswachcruz@gmail.com-3000cc?style=flat-square&logo=Gmail&logoColor=white&link=mailto:matheuswachcruz@gmail.com)](mailto:matheuswachcruz@gmail.com)

 <h2>My main career goals are:</h2>
-    1. Specialize in the Front End branch, become a reference specialist in the market
+    1. to specialize myself in the Front End branch, to become a reference specialist in the market
     <br>
-    2. Solve a major global problem through technology
+    2. to solve a major global problem through technology
     <br>
-    3. Combine personal hobbies with technology
+    3. to join personal hobbies with technology
     <br>
-    4. Generate as much value as possible to society
+    4. to generate value to society as much value as possible

 <p>&nbsp;</p>